BGSpiegl/GCparagon/README.md

                         from 1 to 3 define presets with increasing input data usage and required processing time (expected computation times preset 1-3: 2:40, 15:15, and 50:40 (mm:ss)).
 Computation time of preset 3 depends on the average DoC of the sample.
-Average across 4 samples and 3 iterations each computed using 12 cores and the benchmark_mprof.py script.
+Average across 4 samples and 3 iterations each computed using 12 cores.
 Memory consumption preset 1-3: 340 MiB, 290 MiB, and 300 MiB respectively.If preset is not zero, any customized parameters conflicting with the preset will be ignored.
 A non-zero preset will set the following parameters: number of simulations, the target number of processed